nhsy/gcp-labs/lab1/README.md

 1. SSH into the bastion instance
 1. Use the bastion instance as a jumpserver (ssh -J) to SSH into the management instance
 1. Setup management instance for terraform
-1. Deploy compute instance from management instance using terraform
+1. Deploy compute instance to private subnet from management instance using terraform

-*Note:* Additional steps such as firewall rules have not been listed above.
+**Note:** Additional steps such as firewall rules have not been listed above.

 # Parameters